LukeTsengTW/pygame_space_shooting_game/README.md

 # The Environment
-The environment I am using is Python 3.12.2, so I recommend you download Python 3.12.2.
+The environment I am using is Python 3.12.2, so I recommend you install Python 3.12.2.

 Open your cmd, type `pip install pygame` to the pygame.